-In Early Years, children are taught to write during Phonics sessions.
+In Early Years, children are taught to write during phonics sessions.
 Alongside this, writing is modelled and encouraged in the children's play.
-The class has daily 'Helicopter Story' sessions, where children dictate a story to an adult who writes it down exactly as the child says it.
+The class has regular 'Helicopter Story' sessions, where children dictate a story to an adult who writes it down exactly as the child says it.
 The story is acted out later the same day.
-All children have the opportunity to tell their story once every two weeks.

 In Year 1, children continue to practise and develop writing in their play.
 Writing skills are taught in whole class sessions and are linked to books that the class are reading.
 Adult initiated writing activities are carried out every two to three weeks.
-These activities are also linked to the book the class is reading.
-Children will work in small groups with an adult who will support their writing development.
+These activities are also linked to the book the class is reading, with adult support as appropriate.

-From Year 2 upwards, the classes follow a planning cycle over two to three weeks.
-This involves a stimulus, preparation work consisting of drama, creative activities and key writing skills being taught and practised.
-The children plan and complete a 'big write' towards the end of the cycle, which is deep marked.
-Children are given the opportunity to review and improve their 'big write' in response to the marking.
+From Year 2 upwards, the classes follow a planning cycle, focussing on a particular genre.
+This involves a stimulus, preparation work consisting of drama, creative activities and key writing skills being taught and practised with regular feedback being given to support children's learning.
+The children plan and complete a 'big write' towards the end of the cycle, which teachers give further feedback on, often as a whole class.
+Children are then given the opportunity to review and improve their 'big write' in response to the feedback.
+Each phase has two set writing genres per term, set out in the Long Term Plan, but there is flexibility with other genre coverage to allow for responsive planning and teaching.
 Handwriting

-Children are taught to write using the Cambridge Penpals and Nelson schemes - supported by the Charles Cripps scheme.
+Children are taught to write using our own Handwriting Policy based on Martin Harvey and Debbie Watson's Achieving Excellence in Handwriting scheme.
 Children who join school with a different but well developed and legible style are not expected to change.

-Teachers encourage correct posture and development of a functional pencil and take into consideration the needs of left-handed writers.
+Teachers encourage correct posture and development of a functional pencil grip and take into consideration the needs of left-handed writers.
 In Early Years, children are provided with regular opportunities to develop their fine and gross motor skills.
-Both upper and lower case letter formation is taught, with exiting flicks, as children encounter graphemes in phonics and the relevant joins are taught as they learn each digraph.
+Children's gross motor movements are developed through the Pen Jitsu programme and they develop fine motor control through Dough Disco sessions.
+In Year 1 children continue to develop controlled movements for handwriting through the Squiggle Me into a Writer programme.
+Both upper and lower case letter formation is taught, with exiting flicks, alongside the Little Wandle phonics programme and some joins are taught as they learn each digraph.

 In Key Stage 1, all children take part in regular, whole class handwriting sessions.
 We expect the vast majority of children to be able to write with a fluent, joined script by the end of Key Stage 1.
-In KS2, handwriting practice takes place once a week.
+In KS2, handwriting practice takes place at least three times a week.
 For those who require it, there are regular intervention sessions.

 All children are provided with experiences of writing with different pencils and pens and on different kinds of paper including, at times, plain paper.
-Whilst children are developing their skills of letter formation and joining, they complete most of their writing in pencil.
-Once their joined writing is sufficiently developed and fluent, they will be given a pen licence, and will complete most of their writing with a handwriting pen.
+Beginning writers in Phase 1 will use whiteboards to practise letter formation, with pencil and paper introduced gradually so that pencil grip can be closely monitored.
+Whilst children in Phase 2 are developing their skills of letter formation and joining, they complete most of their writing in pencil.
+Once their joined writing is sufficiently developed and fluent, they complete most of their writing with a handwriting pen.